A white plate containing crispy chicken dressed with a tangy sauce and served with homemade tartar sauce.

 To Fry the Chicken

-• Add 2 cups neutral oil to a medium pot.
-Heat over medium heat to 340ºF (170ºC).
+• Add 2 cups neutral oil to a medium pot (I used a carbon steel pot).
+Turn on the heat to medium.
+Heat the oil to 340ºF (170ºC).

-Nami's Tip: I use a carbon steel pot.
-I also use an instant-read thermometer for accuracy.
+Nami's Tip: I use an instant-read thermometer for accuracy.
 If you don't have one, stick a chopstick in the oil; when tiny bubbles appear around the tip, the oil is ready.

-• Meanwhile, crack 1 large egg (50 g w/o shell) into a shallow tray and beat until thoroughly blended.
-Dip one floured cutlet into the egg, turning to coat both sides completely.
+• Meanwhile, crack 1 large egg (50 g w/o shell) in a shallow tray.
+Beat until thoroughly blended.
+When the oil reaches 340ºF (170ºC), dip one floured cutlet into the egg and coat well.

-Nami's Tip: Fry one piece at a time to keep oil temperature stable.
+Nami's Tip: We deep-fry only one piece at a time.
+Why?
+So the oil temperature doesn’t drop drastically.
 Likewise, don't let the temperature go higher than 340ºF (170ºC).
 Otherwise, the chicken will darken too quickly while the inside stays undercooked.

 • FIRST FRY: Gently lower one piece of chicken into the hot oil.
-Leave it undisturbed for the first minute so the egg coating can set, then cook for 4 minutes total, flipping at the halfway mark.
-Scoop out any fried crumbs with a fine-mesh strainer.
+Cook for 4 minutes total, flipping it over at the halfway mark.
+Don‘t touch the chicken for the first minute to allow the egg coating to solidify.
+Scoop and discard any fried crumbs in the oil with a fine-mesh strainer.

 • SECOND FRY: Raise the oil temperature to 350ºF (180ºC).
 Carefully place the first piece of fried chicken in the oil again.
 Fry for 30 seconds on each side.